The Cheapest AT&T Internet Plans: Save Money on Wi-Fi

 There's also AT&T Internet Air, which is just as cheap but slower.
 AT&T Internet Air is primarily available to rural internet customers who used to have DSL.
 If AT&T Fiber isn't in your proverbial cards, AT&T Internet Air might still be, depending on where you live.

 As for AT&T itself, it’s great.
-It has one of the largest fiber-optic networks in the nation, so if you move, you can likely keep your service.
+Available in 21 states, it has one of the largest fiber-optic networks in the nation, so if you move, you can likely keep your service.
 It also offers top-rate customer service, except perhaps during its (far too frequent) data breaches.

 Here's why you can trust us